d13co/d13.co/content/posts/set-up-voi-participation-node/index.md

 Expected output: `OK`.

-Then you should retry the catchup service.
+Then you should retry the catchup command.
 If you try the restart-catchup a few times and if it still doesn't work, reach out on the [Discord](#join-the-node-runners-channel).

 {{< /details >}}